38 Unique Things To Do In Jefferson City, Missouri | Karta.com

 Offers open skate, hockey leagues, and figure skating lessons year-round.

 Washington Park Ice Arena brings a cool, energetic escape to Jefferson City, offering year-round ice skating in a welcoming, family-friendly environment.
-Operated by the city’s Parks and Recreation Department, this full-size indoor rink is open to skaters of all ages and skill levels, whether you're perfecting spins or stepping onto the ice for the first time.
+Operated by the city’s Parks and Recreation Department, this full-size indoor rink is open to skaters of all ages and skill levels.

 Public skating sessions, figure skating lessons, and hockey leagues fill the weekly schedule.
 The facility also hosts birthday parties, themed skate nights, and open-stick times for casual play.
 Inside, you'll find a well-maintained rink, skate rentals, and a warming lounge for spectators and tired feet.